software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 Here's a simple usage guide on how to start the example project application:

-1. Start the application by running `./mvnw spring-boot:run` on the command-line
+1. Start the application by running the `./mvnw spring-boot:run` command on the command-line in the repository folder
-2. Once the application has started, visit <http://localhost:8080> in a browser to use the application
+2. Once the application has started, visit <http://localhost:8080> in a web browser to use the application

 {: .highlight }